 Artists such as Liane Rossler (co-founder, former designer and director of Dinosaur Designs), Moshe Rosenveig, fonder and director of Head On photo festival, and Sandy Edwards, founder of ARTHERE and curator at Stills Gallery, are the illustrious panel judging this years’ Sydney Life Prize, with the most outstanding work this year receiving a whopping $10,000 prize.
-Tours and more info can be found here.

-Perhaps you’d like to do something interactive, something hands on?
+Perhaps you’d like to do something interactive, something hands-on?
 Well that’s no problem as this year the festival includes the amazing imaginative model railway town ‘I think I can’, located at Central Station.
 You are invited to engage and play – step into the magical world of Springfield via a tiny puppet avatar and watch as each character comes to life through an online blog and imaginary newspaper.
-Certainly one to take the kids to!
+Certainly, one to take the kids to!

 Or, if you are looking for something adventurous, why don’t you stop by Tag Town and participate in a photographic scavenger hunt, (assisted by GPS) to find actual locations throughout the city?
 This is bound to be a great rush for the challenge junkie and extroverts will love the interactive nature of this idea.
-Check out the details here.

 For the Culture Lover in all of us